javiabellan/deep-learning/readme.md

      - **Ensembling**: Merge final output (average, weighted average, majority vote, weighted majority vote).
      - **Meta ensembling**: Same but use a new model to produce the final output. (also called **stacking** or blending)
    - Models generation techniques:
      - **Stacking**: Just use different classifiers algorithms.
-     - **Bagging, boostraping**: Each model trained with a subset of the training data.
-Out Of Bag (OOB) is the validation set.
+     - **Bagging** (Bootstrap aggregating): Each model trained with a subset of the training data.
+Used in random forests.
+Prob of sample being selected: `0.632` Prob of sample in Out Of Bag `0.368`
      - **Boosting**: The predictors are not made independently, but sequentially.
+Used in gradient boosting.
-     - **Snapshot Ensembling** (NNs): M models for the cost of 1.
-Thanks to SGD with restarts you have several local minimum that you can average. [paper](https://arxiv.org/abs/1704.00109).
+     - **Snapshot Ensembling**: Only for neural nets.
+M models for the cost of 1.
+Thanks to SGD with restarts you have several local minimum that you can average. [*paper*](https://arxiv.org/abs/1704.00109).

 > #### Other tricks:
 > - **Label Smoothing**: Smooth the one-hot target label